-Today Old Market House Square includes a meditative/reading area, a kiosk with community info, a welcome sign for the Anacostia Historic District, specially commissioned public art and a community stage resulting in a dynamic public space.
-Residents can match wits on the built-in chess tables, read to children on colorful mushroom shaped seats or reflect quietly on the distinctive Nature Sacred-donated bench made from recycled 200-year-old pickle barrel wood.
+Today Old Market House Square includes a meditation and reading area, a kiosk with community info, a welcome sign for the Anacostia Historic District, specially commissioned public art and a community stage resulting in a dynamic public space.
+Residents can match wits on the built-in chess tables, read to children on colorful mushroom shaped seats or reflect quietly on the distinctive Nature Sacred bench made from recycled 200-year-old pickle barrel wood.
 New lighting, benches, paths, handicap ramps, grass and trees were all added to enhance the space.
 DDOT installed new sidewalks, curbs and repaved the surrounding streets.

 Old Market House Park adds quality of life in the Historic Anacostia neighborhood and is another example of what can be accomplished when city services, residents and community organizations work together.
 Well-kept parks such as this make neighborhoods feel safer, serve as a community gathering place and allows for residents the ability to enjoy the outdoors.